 How To Scale IT After Getting Series A Funding For Your Startup

 Series A is when the real scaling begins.
 You have a working product, early revenue, and a round that typically lands between $8 and $15 million depending on your sector and stage.
-The money has to stretch 12 to 18 months, and the decisions you make in the first 60 days, particularly around people and infrastructure, will shape how well your team performs as you grow from 20 to 80 people.
+The money has to stretch 12 to 18 months, and the decisions you make in the first 60 days, particularly around people and infrastructure, will shape how well your team performs as you scale.

-Here is the IT infrastructure stack we recommend for Series A startup IT, based on over 20 years of working with Bay Area companies at exactly this stage.
+Here is the Series A IT infrastructure stack we recommend, based on over 20 years of working with Bay Area companies at exactly this stage.

 In-House vs Outsourced IT Support for Series A Startups